rosencoding/awesome-sideprojects/README.md

 ## 🛸 UFO Sightings

+- [SyncReads](https://syncreads.com) - Organize all the web content in one place.
+Save time on ads and distractions.
+Replace multiple apps.
+Read offline and sync your library across devices, anytime, anywhere.
 - [What The Food](https://whatthefood.io) - AI Food Detector That Serves As Shazam But For Meals.
 - [Byte Back](https://byteback.pro) - SaaS Customer Retention Platform with Cashback
 - [RealTime.Blue](https://realtime.blue) - Free Bluesky analytics & tracking